How to reduce supplier carbon emissions

 Even though these emissions come from outside of your business’s own operations, your business can still play a big role in reducing supplier emissions.
 This five-step checklist from our guide to enterprise value chain engagement will help you pick the right approach to engaging your suppliers.

 Identify which suppliers to focus on, using criteria such as supplier GHG emissions, GHG emission reduction potential, the readiness of suppliers to engage, and strength of relationship with suppliers.
-Measuring your scope 3 emissions will give you crucial insights.
+Calculating your scope 3 emissions will give you crucial insights.

 How to scientifically calculate value chain emissions